The Men and Women of St. Francis

 Our parish has a variety of opportunities for those wishing to share their time, talents, and treasures with those less fortunate.
 Volunteering with one of our charity ministries is a way to be grateful for our blessings and improve the community in which we are so fortunate to live.

-If you are interested, please contact Barbara Strang at charities@stfrancisyulee.org
+If you are interested, please contact Mary Flanagan at charities@stfrancisyulee.org

 The first ever SFA Not So Newlywed Game was held Friday evening, September 15th thanks to Walt and Vivian